-Dual Language Immersion Welcomes Kindergarten and First Grade Applicants for 2021-2022
+Dual Language Immersion Welcomes Kindergarten, First Grade, and Second Grade Applicants for 2023

-The CP Dual Language Immersion program is open to all PPS incoming Kindergarten and 1st grade students.
-Families who are registering a child for Kindergarten for Fall 2021 and are interested in the DLI program should indicate their interest on the online registration “Form H, Home Language Survey” page.
-This will enable us to contact your family regarding virtual parent information sessions and provide a link to attend.
-Attendance at a parent information session is required for entry to the program - DLI applications will be provided to families who attend these information sessions.
-Additional information sessions will be scheduled as needed.
-Indicating interest on the registration form is not a commitment to the program.
+The CP Dual Language Immersion program is open to all PPS incoming Kindergarten, 1st grade, and 2nd grade students.
+Families who are registering a child for Kindergarten for Fall 2023 and are interested in the DLI program should indicate their interest on the online registration “Form H, Home Language Survey” page.

 DLI Program at Community Park School